ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a href="#Contents">Back to contents</a>

 <a name="GP_ShortestPathWithExactlyKEdges"></a>
-### Shortest path + Count all paths with exactly k edges in a graph
+### Count all paths + Find shortest path from source to destination with exactly k edges in a graph
 **<ins>For count of paths</ins>:**<br>
 The question states that in a given graph/grid, count all the paths with exactly k edges from a given source to a destination.
 The approach one mght immediately think of is backtracking.
 Yes, the question is solvable using backtracking but with an exponential complexity of O(V^k).